How to Write a Software Development Project Plan?

 This section describes the purpose of the software development project and product.
 Your goal is to define which type of development the document describes, finalize the product’s overall concept, and your team’s main expectations.

-• The project needs: this section refers to business and functionality objectives;
+• The project needs: This section refers to business and functionality objectives;

 Project organization